 Most Hazardous Day of 2012:

 On this particular day, a low pressure system moving from northern Ontario into Hudson Bay brought two cold fronts across the Great Lakes.
 In addition, high pressure approaching from the plains extended a ridge across the region.
 This brought strong southerly, westerly, and northwesterly winds of 15 to 25 mph to the Great Lakes region throughout the day.
 These winds generated wave heights of 3 to 7 feet.
-NWS offices around the Great Lakes know this pattern to be trouble for beach goers, so areas along the shoreline had a moderate to high risk of rip currents in effect, and general statements about the hazards associated with high surf.
+NWS offices around the Great Lakes know this pattern is hazardous for beach goers, so areas along the shoreline had a moderate to high risk of dangerous currents and waves in effect, and general statements about the hazards associated with high surf.

-Beach where the two men drowned from a rip current in Scarborough, Canada on Lake Ontario.
+Beach where the two men drowned from a current in Scarborough, Canada on Lake Ontario.

 Image from Googlemaps, 2012.

 Later that morning and into the early afternoon time frame, winds on southern Lake Michigan were out of the northwest at 15 to 25 mph, with waves in the 4 to 7 ft range.
-This set the stage for two rip current drownings and two rescues along the southeastern shores of the Lake, when a man noticed two children in distress from the current and jumped in to rescue them.
+This set the stage for two current-related drownings and two rescues along the southeastern shores of the Lake, when a man noticed two children in distress from the current and jumped in to rescue them.
 The children survived, but the man did not.
-For this particular instance, it was not known whether the victims were caught in a rip current enhanced by the river outlet at the beach or a rip current that developed as a result of complex sandbars.
+For this particular instance, it was not known whether the victims were caught in the river outlet at the beach or a rip current that developed within the sandbars